ColumbusStateWorkforceInnovation/DevOps-Docker-Basics-Part-1/README.md

 ## Submitting Your Work

-1. Create a pull request for your branch using [these instructions](https://github.com/jschmersal-cscc/lab0-completing-and-submitting-assignments#push-your-changes-and-create-a-pull-request-for-grading)
+1. Create a pull request for your branch using the instructions you went over in class.
-1. Submit the assignment in Blackboard as described in [these instructions](https://github.com/jschmersal-cscc/lab0-completing-and-submitting-assignments#once-your-pull-request-is-reviewed-and-approved)
+1. Submit the assignment in Blackboard as described in the instructions you went over in class.

 __NOTE: I will provide feedback via. comments in your pull request.__
 If you need to amend your work after you issue your initial pull request: